The AI Research Assistant: Promise, Peril, and a Proof of Concept: CASE STUDY: HERMITE QUADRATURE ERROR

 \subsection{Initial Problem Formulation (Human)}

 The research began when I came across the article ``An elementary proof of error estimates for the trapezoidal rule" by Cruz-Uribe and Neugebauer \cite{cruz2003elementary} while preparing Chapter 23 of my \href{https://users.oden.utexas.edu/~tanbui/books/AdjointBook.pdf}{adjoint book} \cite{BuiThanhAdjointBook}.
+Their key innovation was using reverse integration by parts (RIBP) to derive error bounds for the trapezoidal rule requiring only boundedness of $f'$ rather than $f''$.
+This elementary approach, accessible to calculus students, prompted me to ponder: could multiple applications of RIBP yield similar elementary derivations for Hermite quadrature, which uses both function and derivative values at endpoints?
 I jotted down a detailed idea for how to extend this work to Hermite quadrature, but did not work out the mathematical details.

-The idea was then assigned as an undergraduate summer-intern project under the co-supervision of a graduate student \cite{VillatoroKrishnanunniBuiThanh}.
-In what follows, the paper is written in a conversational/narrative style in which ``my students" refers to the first and second authors of \cite{VillatoroKrishnanunniBuiThanh}.
+The idea was then assigned as an undergraduate summer-intern project.
+Over approximately ten weeks of manual work, the students successfully derived exact error representations and explicit error bounds for the cases $n=2$ and $n=3$, requiring only boundedness of $f^{(2)}$ and $f^{(3)}$ respectively (rather than the classical requirement of $f^{(4)}$ and $f^{(6)}$) \cite{VillatoroKrishnanunniBuiThanh}.
+However, they encountered prohibitive algebraic complexity when attempting to extend to general $n$, noting in their draft: ``This ended up being very messy to show for a general case.''
+In what follows, ``my students'' refers to these two researchers.

 The central question I assigned to my students was: could we devise an elementary derivation of the exact error representation of Hermite quadrature in the spirit of \cite{cruz2003elementary}?
-A byproduct would be then replacing the restrictive requirement on the boundedness of the $2n$-th derivative with $n$-th derivative of the integrand, making the results applicable to a broader class of functions.
+A byproduct would be then replacing the restrictive requirement on the boundedness of the $2n$-th derivative with an $n$-th derivative of the integrand, making the results applicable to a broader class of functions.

 This question required mathematical intuition and knowledge of the field.
 No AI system formulated this research direction.
 Instead, it emerged from human understanding of the problem domain and recognition of a gap in existing theory.